mridula-narang/eye_disease_detection/README.md

 # eye_disease_detection
-Detecting eye diseases using machine learning
+Detecting eye diseases using machine learning.
+Developed an eye disease detection model using CNN and densenet.